Skip to Content

 GP Logistics 7′ Compact Folding Ladder

-This is the ladder we carry and it has worked very well for us, so we can testify to its usefulness and durability.
-We’ve had this ladder on board our RV for more than 15 years and we’ve used it regularly.
-Not only has it served our needs well, but it’s still in great shape after all those years!
+This is the ladder we carried for years, and it worked very well for us, so we can testify to its usefulness and durability.
+We had this ladder on board our Newmar motorhome for more than 15 years, and we used it regularly.
+Not only did it serve our needs well, but it’s still in great shape and going strong after all those years!
+Now, we remind you that our former rig was a Class A RV with large basement compartments, so storing this ladder was a breeze.
+In fact, we kept our ladder on our full-width pull-out tray, so access was super simple in that rig.

 There are many reasons why this is such a popular ladder for RVers:

-- It’s easy to move and store and is rated for a load capacity of 225 pounds.
+• It’s easy to move and store, and is rated for a load capacity of 225 pounds.

-- It’s very easy to open and close and includes straps to hold the legs of the ladder closed for storage and carrying.
+• It’s very easy to open and close, and includes straps to hold the legs of the ladder closed for storage and carrying.

 You’ll see that reviews from motorhome and travel trailer owners are very good.
 This ladder essentially folds up into a long stick and is very well-made.
-All of the steps and step supports are strongly bolted together (as opposed to being riveted).
+All of the steps and step supports are firmly bolted together (as opposed to being riveted).
+Just note that the steps are a bit narrower than you might find on a traditional ladder (this never bothered us or hampered any of our projects, but you’ll see it noted in reviews from other users, all of whom agreed that the trade-off for the compactness of this well-made ladder is worth the slightly narrow steps).

-Many RVers have mounted a piece of 5” square vinyl fence post to their bumper to carry this ladder.
+PRO TIP: For storage, many RVers mount a piece of 5” square vinyl fence post to their bumper (using metal strapping or zip ties) to carry this ladder.

 PEAYLI Telescoping Extension Ladder

 This 16.5-foot (fully extended) aluminum alloy folding telescopic ladder is also very popular among RVers.
 Each layer of the ladder has two buttons that extend, retract, or lock the ladder in place securely.
+And the load capacity of this ladder is pretty impressive at 330 pounds, while the ladder itself weighs just under 30 pounds.
+Fully retracted, the ladder is only 3.1 feet long, making it very compact to store and carry on/in your RV or camper, or even in the trunk of your car.

 PEAYLI also makes an aluminum telescoping ladder that weighs only 20 pounds and collapses down to 2.8 feet in length.
 The fully extended aluminum telescopic extension length of this ladder is 12.5 ft., but it also has a load capacity of 330 pounds.